 Park could, according to various sources, be playing comic book characters Amadeus Cho aka Brawn, Prince Yan of Aladna, or Noh-Varr aka Marvel Boy, a Kree warrior modified with cockroach DNA and nanobots.
 The idea of throwing another Marvel into the mix is tantalising.

 Kamala Khan’s family — her older brother Aamir (Saagar Shaikh), mother Muneeba (Zenobia Shroff), and father Yusuf (Mohan Kapur) — will reprise their roles from Ms Marvel.

 The Marvels’ plot

-The Marvels’ plot is currently unknown.
-However, it will likely revolve around the characters Captain Marvel, Ms Marvel, and Monica Rambeau and their ability to swap places.
+The Marvels’ plot revolves around the characters Captain Marvel, Ms Marvel, and Monica Rambeau and their ability to swap places.

 "There's something immensely powerful about seeing Monica and Kamala and Carol together in a frame," Kevin Feige told EW.
 "To me, it's only akin to the first Avengers movie and seeing the six of them together in a frame.
 It's chill-inducing.
 They're so great together, and they all have different histories with one another."

-The film is a spritual follow-up to Captain Marvel, whic was set in the 1990s and told Carol’s origin story.
+The film is a spiritual follow-up to Captain Marvel, which was set in the 1990s and told Carol’s origin story.
 We’ve seen her since helping the Avengers defeat Thanos in Endgame and in other glimpses throughout the MCU.

-"Marvel comic fans will recognize elements of the Kree-Skrull war," says Kevin Feige.
+"Marvel comic fans will recognise elements of the Kree-Skrull war," says Kevin Feige.
 "And it's picking up directly after the end of Captain Marvel 1, not in timeline but in story."